The History of Crystal Balls and Witches - Uncovering the Truth

 • Any form of fortune-telling, crystal gazing, or spiritual communication was branded as witchcraft.

-• Objects like crystal balls became proof of a pact with the Devil, especially in cases against women practicing folk magic.
+• Objects like crystal balls became proof of a pact with the Devil, especially in cases against women practising folk magic.

 • Books like the Malleus Maleficarum (1487) helped spread the belief that such tools were gateways to demonic knowledge.

-As fear replaced curiosity, crystal balls moved from royal courts and scholarly studies into shadowy superstition — now associated not with insight, but with witchcraft and danger.
+As fear replaced curiosity, crystal balls moved from royal courts and scholarly studies into shadowy superstition, now associated not with insight, but with witchcraft and danger.
+For those drawn to divination tools with genuine historical depth, the Mildred Payne Oracle of Black Enchantment carries this same tradition forward in its woodblock imagery and gothic aesthetic.

 Folklore and Fable: Witches and Their Stones